yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 option to solve this problem: `data-strict="1"` (great job, [Sage Abdullah](https://github.com/giscus/giscus/pull/621)!).

-Github doesn't provide strict matching in searching discussions, but Giscus's clever method has made it possible.
+GitHub doesn't provide strict matching in searching discussions, but Giscus's clever method has made it possible.
 In short, when using the strict method, Giscus searches for a *hash* of the searching term instead of the term directly.
 This has well solved my problem: I prefer using `pathname` of the page URL as the searching term, but the `pathname` can be quite fuzzy if you search for it directly.
-Searching for the SHA-1 hash of the `pathname` gives much more accurate results, which almost guarantees one-to-one mapping between a web page and a Github discussion.
+Searching for the SHA-1 hash of the `pathname` gives much more accurate results, which almost guarantees one-to-one mapping between a web page and a GitHub discussion.
 No more fuzziness.

-To enable `data-strict`, I had to append the SHA-1 hashes of the URL `pathname`s to Github discussions when creating them.
+To enable `data-strict`, I had to append the SHA-1 hashes of the URL `pathname`s to GitHub discussions when creating them.
 The hash can be computed via `digest::digest()`:

 ``` r